InterWorks-Public/Date-Engineering-Documentation-Guide/03_Sources/API's and Connections.md

 # Connection Failures and Recovery

-*How does the sytem handle connection failures?*
+*How does the sytem handle connection failures?
+Note that this should be copied near 1:1 in your troubleshooting section within SOURCES.*

 - Handling Unavailable APIs: the syste retry, queue request, or use cached data?
 - Database connection issues: Failover mechanisms, reconnection strats